ionztorm/interview-prep/oop/classes.md

 ### Private Variables

-In Python, variables can be made private by prefixing them with two underscores (`__`).
-This makes them inaccessible from outside the class.
+In Python, variables can be made private by prefixing them with two underscores (`_`).
+This does not make them inaccessible from outside the class unfortunitely, but it is convention, and indicates to other developers that they should not use it.

 ```python
 class Person: